Introduction

-Part XIV - Error Handling in OpenText Content Server
+Part XIX - Error Handling in OpenText Content Server

 OpenText Content Server OScript does not support exception handling.
 I used to believe this was a limitation, but after learning more I no longer believe this to be the case.